 Integration with EGI SSO, which takes some more time than expected due to some technical difficulties and protocols incompatibility.

-Integration of service in EGI.eu domain require some time to obtain certificate – this should be initiated earlier, the result was additional effort required to configure web-services and effort to reconfigure service again at final stage of the project.
+Integration of the e-GRANT service in EGI.eu domain required some time to obtain certificate: the result was additional effort required to configure web-services and effort to reconfigure service again at final stage of the project.

-the deployment of final version of the tool required cooperation with EGI communication team, to work out concepts to introduce and promote new process; this part should be planned and initiated earlier in the project course, as it takes some time to understand and work-out related-dissemination materials.
+the deployment of the final version of the tool required cooperation with EGI communication team, to work out concepts to introduce and promote new process; this part should be planned and initiated earlier in the project course, as it takes some time to understand and work-out related-dissemination materials.

 All those risks, was managed and solutions for minimizing the impact on progress work undertaken.